wanatpj/h_blind/README.md

 ## Background
 For theoretical simplicity, we will live in the world of 2592x1944 grayscale images.
-When we consider a certain image, c_i denotes a color of pixel i.
+When we consider a certain image, c<sub>i</sub> denotes a color of pixel i.
 We call an image to be a watermark if it consists of black or white pixels only.
 We associate a vector w<sub>i</sub> with watermark, so w<sub>i</sub> in {1, -1}<sup>2592x1944</sup> and (w<sub>i</sub> = 1 iff pixel i is black).
 This kind of definition for watermark is common for some set of watermarking